wrightaprilm/wrightaprilm.github.io/content/posts/paritypaper.md

 If you don't want to bother with these two long steps, the trees are in the Trees directory of the repository.

-You can do this in a couple ways, from my repository.
+You can run BiSSE in a couple ways, from my repository.
 The easiest is to open a terminal, change directories into the repository and type 'make'.
 This will output for you results of BiSSE's parameter fitting as csv files and newick strings of the trees with the marginal likelihoods of ancestral states written to the nodes.
 You can then visualize these trees in FigTree or your preferred tree-viewing software.

 ##Goal Two: Parameter Sampling